mixpanel/docs/pages/docs/cohort-sync/integrations/leanplum.md

 If you use a different system of user identifiers for Mixpanel's distinct_id as compared to Leanplum's user ID, the user's Mixpanel profile must contain a user property, `$leanplum_user_id`, whose value is a string representing that person's user ID in Leanplum.
 Use this joining key if your user identifiers in Mixpanel are different from the identifiers used in Leanplum (for example, if you identify Mixpanel users on internal user ID, but identify Leanplum users on device ID).

-In addition, when its ingestion service detects calls setting this user property, Mixpanel will also alias the value of `$leanplum_user_id` to the user's distinct_id when setting that user property.
+In addition, when our ingestion service detects calls setting this user property, Mixpanel will also auto-alias the value of `$leanplum_user_id` to the user's distinct_id.
 This ensures that messaging data passed from Leanplum to Mixpanel still attributes to the correct user.

 If you use the same system of user identifiers in both tools, meaning a user has the same ID string in both products, you do **not** have to declare `$leanplum_user_id`.
 The users' Mixpanel distinct_id will still be sent in the cohort export, and Leanplum will attempt to match users on this value instead.